-Adequate standard of living / poverty – Government action
+Adequate standard of living and poverty – Government action

 UK Government actions

-- In March 2020, the UK Government announced several temporary measures to address the coronavirus pandemic.
-These included:
+- In March 2020, the UK Government announced temporary measures to address the coronavirus (COVID-19) pandemic, including:

-- a Coronavirus Job Retention Scheme allowing employers to claim a grant from HMRC to cover 80% of the wages of ‘furloughed workers’.
+- the Coronavirus Job Retention Scheme, allowing employers to claim a grant to cover 80% of the wages of ‘furloughed workers’.
 From July 2021 the level of grant was reduced monthly until the scheme ended in September 2021

 - an increase in Universal Credit and Working Tax Credit rates, which ended in September 2021 and April 2021 respectively

-- the provision of food aid for households in England considered to be at greatest clinical risk from COVID-19
+- the provision of food aid for those at greatest clinical risk from COVID-19

-- In March 2016, the Welfare Reform and Work Act (2016) made the following changes to the social security system:
+- In March 2016, the Welfare Reform and Work Act 2016 made significant changes to the social security system, including:

-- the benefit cap was reduced by 23% for families and 26% for single claimants (12% and 15% respectively in London)
+- reducing the benefit cap by 23% for families and 26% for single claimants

-- the level of certain social security benefits and tax credits was frozen between 2016 and 2020
+- freezing the level of certain social security benefits and tax credits between 2016 and 2020

-- the entitlement to the child element of Child Tax Credits or Universal Credit was limited to a maximum of two children per household
+- limiting entitlement to the child element of Child Tax Credit or Universal Credit to two children per household

-- binding targets to reduce child poverty in England by 2020 were removed
+- removing binding targets to reduce child poverty.

 Welsh Government actions

 Efforts to reduce poverty relate to both reserved and devolved matters.
-Whilst, social security, many taxes, and employment law are reserved to the UK Government, the Welsh Government has competence over poverty-related areas including housing, education, health, aspects of economic development, as well as having some limited tax-raising and borrowing powers.
+While social security, many taxes, and employment law are reserved to the UK Government, the Welsh Government has competence over some related areas, as well as having limited tax-raising and borrowing powers.